 Early Detection, Intervention Can Minimize Damage

-Whether you are suffering from endometriosis, fibroids, adenomyosis, abnormal bleeding, pelvic pain or are beginning menopause, hearing from other women who have shared the same experience can build confidence to seek the right specialist.
+Hearing from other women who have shared the same experience can build confidence to seek the right specialist.
 If you have suffered for years with unsuccessful treatments, you can easily get disillusioned into thinking you have to live with the pain.
 Encouragement from others who have lived through it and come out the other side can instill hope.

-It’s always better to seek a specialist from the beginning, but without knowledge of available procedures, women often turn to their OB/GYN for advice.
+It’s always better to seek a specialist from the beginning, but without knowledge of available procedures, women often turn to their OBGYN for advice.
 Even with a focus on women’s health, these highly skilled physicians aren’t performing GYN surgeries to the extent that a GYN surgical specialist does.
-Many of CIGC patients who have suffered from endometriosis, have found that previous treatments with other providers actually made their endometriosis worse.
+Many of the CIGC patients who have suffered from endometriosis have found that previous treatments with other providers actually made their endometriosis worse.
 Depending on the procedure used, and the extent of a woman’s condition, getting the right treatment early by a GYN specialist can reduce the risk of recurrence.

 BOOK A CONSULTATION

-GYN surgical specialists can often see women sooner because they are focused entirely on surgery.
-Each patient gets detailed, in depth attention from Dr. Natalya Danilyants, Dr. Paul MacKoul and Dr. Rupen Baxi.
-This personalized care helps patients understand their condition and the recommended treatment so that they can have confidence from the very start.
+Their personalized approach to care helps patients understand their condition and the recommended treatment so that they can have confidence from the very start.
 Our surgeons have performed over 20,000 GYN procedures and are constantly finding better ways to improve outcomes for patients.

 Book a consultation today with Paul MacKoul MD or Natalya Danilyants MD.